 DCP-o-matic's colour conversion processes are discussed in much more detail in a separate document colour.pdf.

-The crop settings can be used to crop your content, which can be used to remove black borders from round the edges of DVD images, for example.
+The crop settings can be used to crop your content, which is often used to remove black borders from the edges of the image.
 The specified number of pixels will be trimmed from each edge, and the content image in the right of the window will be updated to show the effect of the crop.

 The fade in and fade out settings can be used to apply linear fades into and out of a piece of content.
 Specify the time for each, clicking Set after making any changes.